BJNSTNKVC/laravel-form-components/README.md

 All components come with three different border radius styles, `squared`, `rounded-s`, `rounded`.
 In order to change component border radius style, add `border-radius` property equal to one of the options listed above to your component of choice.

-If you'd like to set a certain border radius style by default for all components, simply add **COMPONENT_RADIUS** property to your `.env` file.
+If you'd like to set a certain border radius style by default for all components, simply change `component_radius` property in your published `form_components.php` file.

 | border-radius="squared"                                                      | border-radius="rounded-s"                                                                  | border-radius="rounded"                                                      |
 |------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------|------------------------------------------------------------------------------|